This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Cell Cycle Stages – 1”.

 d) It is phosphorylated, ubiquitin is added and destroyed

 Explanation: The continued presence of CDC6 and MCM could lead to re-initiation of replication at the ORC.
 Thus, to prevent this, the CDC6 is phosphorylated and marked for destruction.

 8. Which CDK is responsible for nuclear membrane disintegration?

 Explanation: The M-cdk on activation leads to the M phase.
 It breaks down the nuclear membrane by specific phosphorylation activity allowing the licensing factor to re-enter the nucleus.

-9. Which Cdc is responsible for destruction of M cyclin – Cdk complex?
+9. Which Cdc is responsible for the destruction of M cyclin – Cdk complex?

 Explanation: The Cdc20 – APC complex is responsible for the breakdown of the M cyclin cdk complex which leads to escape from the anaphase.